BonbonGit/qwop-throwback/README.md

 # qwop-throwback
 Throw it as far as you can!

+Commands :
+  - Use Q,W,O,P to move the arm
+  - Use space to release the can
+  - Use E to pause the game

+If you are using firefox and you can't play the game type "about:config" in the adress bar, search for "dom.moduleScripts.enabled" and set it to "true".
+If your using EDGE search for "Experimental JavaScript Features" preference.
+Other web browser should work, just don't use IE!
+This game is not playable on mobile devices.

 Working on structure and code interaction between objects //done

 Need to work hard on collisions //DAMN IT'S DONE